GSP062

 cloud

-to simulate your Google Cloud network, and a VPC namedon-prem
+to simulate your Google Cloud network, and a VPC named on-prem

-(on-premises) to simulate an external network. - Create VPN gateways, forwarding rules, and addresses for the
+- Create VPN gateways, forwarding rules, and addresses for the

 cloud

-VPC. - Form a tunnel for the new VPN, and route traffic through it.
+- Form a tunnel for the new VPN, and route traffic through it.

 - Repeat the VPN creation process for the